opensearch-project/project-website/_posts/2023-04-18-searchable-snapshots.md

 </tbody>
 </table>

-The 2.7 OpenSearch release provides capability to search snapshots on their active OpenSearch clusters at acceptable performance similar to UltraWarm.
-With this, customers can search through less frequency searched indices saved as snapshot without having to restore them on to the cluster.
+With OpenSearch 2.7, you now have the capability to search snapshots on your OpenSearch cluster with performance similar to UltraWarm.
+With this, you can search through less frequency accessed indices saved as snapshot without having to restore them on to the cluster beforehand.

-## Caveats
+## Things to consider

+There are a couple of caveats to keep in mind when using searchable snapshots:

-- No prefetch logic: In absence of any prefetch algorithm, the data is not fetched until there is an explicit search on the data segment.
-This will cause every first search to be slow.
+- No prefetch logic: In absence of any prefetch algorithm, data is not fetched until there is an explicit search on the data segment.
+This will cause every initial search to be slow.
-- Managing large search on snapshot, which might slow other OpenSearch Cluster activities like indexing.
+- When managing large searches on snapshots, other OpenSearch cluster activities like indexing may be slower.

-## Future plans
+## Future enhancements

+Please look forward to the following future enhancements coming to searchable snapshots:

-1. Search on remote store index (mutable)
+1. Searching on a remote store index (mutable).
-1. Intelligent prefetch
+1. Intelligent prefetch.
-1. Safeguards from long/large searches and avoid impact on hot node activities.
+1. Safeguards from long or large searches, avoiding impact on hot node activities.
-1. Concurrent search to improve the search performance.
+1. Concurrent search to improve search performance.